abhishek-shanubhogh/ScalerDateWise/README.md

 # ScalerDateWise
-This is a demo fie
+This is a collab file where you will get all the sclaer notebook according to classes